giladturok/CleanCV/README.md

 ### Bibliography Management

 CleanCV automatically integrates with BibLaTeX for publication lists.
+Additionally:

-1. Make your name bold in the bibliography:
+1. Make your name bold in the bibliography at the top of `main.tex`:
    ```latex
    \boldname{YourLastName}{YourFirstName}{Y}
    ```

-2. Mark joint first-authors in your .bib file:
+2. Mark joint first-authors in your `publications.bib` file:
    ```
    @article{keyname,
      title={Paper Title},